-- 1. The satisfactory completion of all required coursework, as follows: - 2.
-A cumulative grade point average of no less than 2.0 - 3.
+- 2. A cumulative grade point average of no less than 2.0 - 3.
 One full year of residence at the University - 4.
 Satisfactory completion of the required academic courses. - 5.
 A grade of "C" or higher in all major courses. - 6.
-Good standing in the program, i.e., no disciplinary action pending or academic probation. - Recommendation from the program faculty for the bachelor's degree.
+Good standing in the program, i.e., no disciplinary action pending or academic probation. - 7.
+Recommendation from the program faculty for the bachelor's degree.
 Students seeking this degree must demonstrate to the satisfaction of the Faculty those professional, ethical, and personal qualities and attributes described in the current General Policies and Disciplinary Procedures Manual.